Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 Please note that INFLUVAC TETRA will only protect you against the four types of influenza

 virus used to make the vaccine.
-It will not protect you from influenza caused by
+It will not protect you from influenza caused by other

-symptoms (such as the common cold).
+(such as the common cold).

 Influenza is an infectious illness.
 Influenza is spread by small droplets from the